PeaceAntoHim/62teknologi-senior-backend-test-frans-sebastian/README.md

 ## Api

 ### Method Post
-- This method will need parameter body
+- This method need parameter body to create data
   ```
     host: localhost
     port: 3000
     pathname: /business
     example: http://localhost:3000/business
   ```
-- Example payload
+- Example payload to create data and all this key data will required
   ```
    {
-    "id": 11,
     "name": "John",
     "location": "New York",
     "latitude": "40.7128",